PPISP: Physically-Plausible Compensation and Control of Photometric Variations in Radiance Field Reconstruction: Experiments

 \subsection{Novel View Synthesis Benchmark}

 Quantitative results on the standard benchmark scenes are presented in \cref{tab:results}, and qualitative comparisons are shown in \cref{fig:qualitative_comp}.
-Our method consistently outperforms all baselines across all datasets in terms of PSNR, and for most scenes also in terms of SSIM and LPIPS.
-Notably, it even surpasses the BilaRF baseline~\cite{wang2024bilateral} when that baseline is given privileged access to the target image, i.e., when comparing our PSNR against the baseline’s PSNR-CC.
-The relative improvements carry over to the 3DGS~\cite{kerbl3Dgaussians,ye2025gsplat} integration.
+Our method achieves the best PSNR, SSIM, and LPIPS in the large majority of settings across datasets and base methods, and on most datasets even surpasses the BilaRF baseline~\cite{wang2024bilateral} when that baseline is given privileged access to the target image, i.e., when comparing our PSNR against the baseline's PSNR-CC.
+These gains, established primarily on 3DGUT~\cite{wu20253dgut}, extend to the 3DGS~\cite{kerbl3Dgaussians,ye2025gsplat} and Zip-NeRF~\cite{barron2023zipnerf} integrations.

 The comparison between PSNR and PSNR-CC further highlights the effectiveness of our controller in reproducing the camera’s auto-exposure and white-balance behavior.
 On most datasets, the controller achieves metrics close to those obtained after affine color alignment, indicating that it faithfully predicts the necessary per-frame appearance corrections.
 The only notable discrepancy appears on the \mbox{BilaRF} dataset, likely due to the fact that this dataset contains some manual settings overrides (indicated by the metadata), which are not captured by our controller.